clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 > If you are using another package manager like `yarn` or `npm`, the same steps should work with the appropriate commands for those tools.

-If you like, you can now run `pnpm run dev` to see the vite template app running at `http://localhost:5173`.
+You can now `pnpm run dev` to see the Vite template app running at `http://localhost:5173`.

 ## Basic layout